-Public schools in the U.S. experience markedly high levels of turnover, making them an ideal setting to study the determinants of two-sided mismatch in decentralized markets.
+Public schools in the U.S. experience markedly high levels of turnover, making them an ideal setting to study the importance of information frictions in decentralized labor markets.
 While economists and education researchers have explored multiple competing explanations for (as well as solutions to) teacher turnover, information frictions have so far been ignored.
-Descriptive analyses suggest that new teachers dissolve initial school matches primarily because of non-pecuniary amenities and that they are misinformed about school characteristics that they cannot directly observe.
-We explore the role of these information distortions by embedding them directly into a structural model of teacher labor mobility.
-Our model allows for multiple sources of information frictions, including unobserved amenities, unknown workload intensity, and uncertain preferences for teaching driven by little work experience.
+Descriptive analyses suggest that new teachers dissolve initial school matches primarily because of non-pecuniary amenities and that they are misinformed about school characteristics that they cannot